influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/https_setup.md

 >
 ```

 That's it!
-You've successfully set up HTTPS with InfluxDB.
+You've successfully set up HTTPS with InfluxEnterprise.

 ## Setup HTTPS with a Self-Signed Certificate